 Depending on your comfort level interacting with people you have options to get the best deal and a new auto loan.
 Many companies now have pure online processes to get all the information necessary.
 A bit quicker is to just call them and get the ball rolling to find the best deal.
 If you currently bank with a Credit Union you might want to contact them and explain you received a letter about refinancing your car to see if they will offer you a direct deal.

-The company that sent you the letter typically gets that information from semi-public sources like the credit reporting agencies.
+The company that sent you the car refinance offer letter typically gets that information from semi-public sources like the credit reporting agencies.
 They either directly request information about consumers who fit a credit profile or they buy the info along with a mailing service to send you the letter.
 It’s an effective way to advertise and target the right people who might qualify to lower their interest rate or montly payment.

 Once you get in touch with the company who is offering you a car refinance deal they will require some more information.